You hear a lot about something called “writer’s block.”

 Back when I was going to an office to work rather than working from my “office” at home (a comfortable chair in our living room), I was standing at a bus stop reading a good book.

 This, mind you, was not just any bus stop.
-It’s a block from the apartment we use while in Paris, on a sun-dappled and leafy, on a corner of the Quai de la Tournelle and the Pont de l’Archêché.
+It’s a block from the apartment we use when we visit Paris, on a sun-dappled and leafy, on a corner of the Quai de la Tournelle and the Pont de l’Archêché.
 Boats float down the Seine nearby.
 The gothic towers of Notre Dame shadow the river.
-Parisians stroll past while les bouquinistes set up shop.
+Locals stroll past while les bouquinistes set up shop.

 It was a beautiful day, after almost a week of chill and rain.
 The breeze fluttered the leaves.
 And in that moment before a moment, I had just been thinking how much better this was than a 45 commute through traffic to a cubicle in an office park.